Monikaips/MY_Portfolio/README.md

 I'm currently on the path to completing my education, and I invite you to explore my portfolio to get a glimpse of my skills, projects, and experiences.
 Each project reflects my dedication to turning concepts into tangible, functional applications.

-2. **Project Name 2**
-   ...

-Feel free to explore more about each project in the respective sections.

 ## Skills